benkeser/slapnap/README.md

 ## Usage

 This GitHub repository contains the source code needed to build the slapnap docker image.
-However, the repository is also set up for continuous integration via Travis-CI, with built images found on [DockerHub](https://cloud.docker.com/u/slapnap/repository/docker/slapnap/slapnap).
+The repository is also set up for continuous integration via Travis-CI, with built images found on [DockerHub](https://cloud.docker.com/u/slapnap/repository/docker/slapnap/slapnap).
 See the [Docker
 website](https://docs.docker.com/docker-for-windows/install/) for